 Village Green Recycling Center Coordinator, Carl Hultberg, develops NYU's first recycling program.

 NYU still maintains a robust recycling program on campus, and has extended its collection to include e-waste, textiles, and compostable.

 The Sustainability Task Force is established to foster a culture of sustainability at NYU.

-TODAY: The Sustainability Task Force gave rise to NYU's Office of Sustainability, and the two groups now work together to green NYU.
+The Sustainability Task Force gave rise to the Office of Sustainability.

 NYU commits to the PlaNYC Mayor Carbon Challenge to reduce greenhouse gas emissions by 30% by 2017 (based off 2006 levels).

-TODAY: NYU met the challenge's goal 5 years ahead of schedule, reducing emissions by 30% in 2012.
+NYU met the challenge's goal 5 years ahead of schedule, reducing emissions by 30 percent in 2012.

-NYU announced the completion of its natural gas-fired CoGeneration plant.
+NYU announces the completion of its natural gas-fired CoGeneration plant.

-NYU meets Mayor's Carbon Challenge 5 years ahead of schedule.
+NYU meets the Mayor's Carbon Challenge 5 years ahead of schedule.

-TODAY: NYU has increased its goal to reduce greenhouse gas emissions by 50% by 2025, and to achieve carbon neutrality in its operations by 2040.
+NYU has since increased its goal to reduce greenhouse gas emissions by 50% by 2025, and to achieve carbon neutrality in its operations by 2040.